 The inability to have children after a hysterectomy is difficult for many patients.
-It is important that the decision to treat uterine cancer via surgery is made in consultation with the patient and doctor and that the patient is able to weigh the risks between other cancer treatments and the consequences of surgery.
+It is important that the decision to treat uterine cancer via surgery is made in consultation with the patient and doctor.
+The patient can weigh the risks between other cancer treatments and the consequences of surgery.

-For people with grade 1 or 2 cancer, or whose cancer was diagnosed early, surgery may be the only treatment needed.
-However, there are several other treatment options that may be used in addition to or instead of surgery, including radiation therapy and medical therapies like chemotherapy.
+Surgery may be the only treatment needed for people with grade 1 or 2 cancer or whose cancer was diagnosed early.
+However, several other treatment options may be used in addition to or instead of surgery, including radiation therapy and medical therapies like chemotherapy.

-In radiation therapy, high-energy x-rays or other particles are used to destroy cancer cells.
+In radiation therapy, high-energy X-rays or other particles destroy cancer cells.
 This tactic is often, but not always, used after a hysterectomy to ensure no malignant cells remain.

 Medical therapies include chemotherapy, hormone therapy, immunotherapy, and targeted therapy.
 The best known of these treatments is chemotherapy, which is most common after a hysterectomy or in cases where the cancer returns after treatments.
-Hormone therapy can be used in tandem with surgery or radiation, but can also be useful for patients who are unable to undergo other therapies.
+Hormone therapy can be used in tandem with surgery or radiation but can also be useful for patients who cannot undergo other therapies.

 Who is most commonly diagnosed with uterine cancer?

 Uterine cancer is most common in people over 50 years of age, with the average age of diagnosis at 60 years old.
-A number of other factors, including age, genetics, and medical history, are also associated with higher risk.
+Several other factors, including age, genetics, and medical history, are also associated with higher risk.

-Researchers have theorized that inequalities in health care and lack of awareness among providers may be part of the reason for this disparity.
-Now, it seems as though the toxic chemicals in hair relaxers may also play a role.
+Researchers have theorized that inequalities in health care and lack of awareness among providers may be the reason for this disparity.
+Now, it seems the toxic chemicals in hair relaxers may also play a role.

 Research from the National Institutes of Health has indicated a connection between prolonged exposure to hair relaxers and risk of uterine cancer.
 Individuals who use hair straightening products are more than twice as likely to develop uterine cancer than those who do not use these products.